LoyolaChicagoBooks/unoapi/_sources/15-modern-c++/modern-cpp.rst.txt

 - **Lambda expressions**: Lambda expressions provide a concise way to define anonymous functions, which are functions that have no name.
 You should learn how to write lambda expressions and how to use them with the Standard Library algorithms.
 Lambda functions are indispensable when it comes to learning OneAPI and SYCL programming.

 - **Move semantics**: Move semantics is a new feature introduced in C++11 that allows you to transfer the resources of an object to another object.
 This can lead to more efficient code by avoiding unnecessary copying of objects.
-You should learn about rvalue references, move constructors, and move assignment operators.
+You should learn about r-value references, move constructors, and move assignment operators.
 Move smeantics should be used whenever large (and deep) data structures are involved.

 - **Threading**: Threading allows you to run multiple tasks concurrently.
 You should learn about the different threading constructs provided by the Standard Library, such as threads, mutexes, and condition variables.
 Keep in mind, of course, that OneAPI/SYCL are an *alternative* to threading and also allow for code ot be written without assuming a particular threading model.